Contract grading: Implementation

-Studies and Research
+Studies and research

 In 1912–1913, Daniel Starch and Edward Charles Elliott conducted a study on the unreliability of academic grading curriculum.
 They found that there were no significant increases in learning in a grading system based on absolute standards.
 To test whether percentage based grading could truly encapsulate the accuracy of a student's performance they had high school teachers from different institutions grade sets of two student papers per subject.
 In their case study, they had 147 high school English teachers grade two identical English papers.
 The difference in score for the first paper ranged from 64% to 98% and the second ranged from 50% to 97%.
 It was made clear to Starch and Elliott that every instructor has their own difference in view in regards to academic performance.
 The same result occurred with mathematics, two student papers were sent to 128 high school math instructors.
 Scores for one paper ranged from 28% to 95%.
 These scores were the results of whether an instructor gave credit for showing work or graded solely based on the answer the student chose.
 Since instructors have a different perspective on Grade A Level work, personal biases would come into play in percentage based grading.

 According to a study done in 2001 by William Yarber of Purdue University found that the knowledge attained from courses using grading contract systems is equal to the knowledge attained from traditional grading systems.
 Additionally the study found that the attitudes of students toward learning were the same in courses that used the grading contract system and the traditional grading method.
+Early research also found that clearly defined grading contracts influenced student engagement and motivation, with students demonstrating more consistent performance across assignment.

+Studies have also found that students under contract grading have shown to have reduced stress and are more encouraged to complete their assignments on time.
+The study consisted of 439 high school students participating in the contract grading system.
+Results showed that 97% of students pass with a grade of A-C. 90% of students pass with the satisfactory requirement needed to earn an "A" or a "B" in the course.
+International students with different minorities who are not native English speakers have shown to have an 8.4% increase to have "A" grade under a contract and first generation students also showed a 4% increase for the "A" grade.
+Percentages have also shown to increase every year.